10 Fast Facts About Diastasis Recti

 Your diastasis can be FUNCTIONAL even if the gap remains.
 Forever ever.
 Meaning, it can be perfectly fine to have some degree of a gap between the abdominal muscles remaining after pregnancy and for you to be active, pain-free, and athletic.

 3).
 Lifting and under load.

 Pay attention to your alignment when lifting and while under load in the healing stages of diastasis recti.
-Your alignment doesn’t have to be perfect and you do not need to be in ‘good alignment’ all day long or for every single rep of every exercise you ever do.
+Your alignment doesn’t have to be perfect and you do not need to be in ‘good alignment’ all day long or for every single rep of every

 That being said, for my clients in the early postpartum stages and those who are beginning to lift heavier weights again, I recommend they stack their body, when under load, by getting their ribcage over the hips and their bum behind their body.

 It’s also extremely important that you move your body through many different positions throughout the day and not simply be stacked for life.

 When you’re lifting and under load, I cue the general rule to exhale on exertion.
 For example, when you start to pull your deadlift off the floor or when you start to lift the car seat out of the vehicle, start your exhale breath and continue it as you complete this big effort.

 This can be useful in the early stages of restoration and when you’re training to lift heavier loads, but many people do not need to stick to this exhale on exertion pattern forever, on every lift or rep, for the rest of their lives.

 We want to be able to generate tension through the lines alba (the connective tissue that runs down the midline of the belly from sternum through pubic bone) and have it feel